 'The deep changes necessary to accelerate progress against society's most intractable problems require a unique type of leader...'

-In South Manchester, University Hospital South Manchester NHS Foundation Trust in partnership with Macc, Manchester City Council, registered housing providers and VCSE sector colleagues have secured a grant of £20,000 from the NHS North West Leadership Academy to develop a Systems Leadership culture among people interested in health, social care and wellbeing in South Manchester.
+In South Manchester, University Hospital South Manchester NHS Foundation Trust in partnership with Macc, Manchester City Council, registered housing providers and VCSE sector colleagues secured a grant of £20,000 from the NHS North West Leadership Academy to develop a Systems Leadership culture among people interested in health, social care and wellbeing in South Manchester.

-The ambition is to foster a new culture where there is a desire by the public sector, housing providers, local authorities, the voluntary and community sector, healthcare providers and patient leaders to work collaboratively and use creative approaches in order to address the shared challenges that are faced across the community in line with the wider transformational programmes in Manchester.
+The ambition was to foster a new culture where there is a desire by the public sector, housing providers, local authorities, the voluntary and community sector, healthcare providers and patient leaders to work collaboratively and use creative approaches in order to address the shared challenges that are faced across the community in line with the wider transformational programmes in Manchester.

 Systems Leadership is a different model from the more managerial hierarchy and is focused on the ability to lead across the normal boundaries and sectors: how we can work together and influence even when we are not necessarily in direct control.
-Stakeholders in South Manchester have recognised that they are all working towards the same principles and values, but none of the organisations are capable of finding a solution on their own.
+Stakeholders in South Manchester recognised that they are all working towards the same principles and values, but none of the organisations are capable of finding a solution on their own.
 We are all facing reduced resources and increased demand and believe that the way forward involves pooling resources, forgetting institutional modes of behaviour and bringing our talents, experiences, enthusiasm and ideas together to co-produce new solutions.

 Systems Leadership can create a new partnership across sectors and with people that are using services to co-produce a health care system for the future and redefine what it means to be healthy and live well.